nikitavoloboev/data/health/nutrition/drinks/coffee.md

 # Coffee

-## Notes

-- I like ordering vanilla latte with blonde roast in Starbucks.
+I like drinking an occasional coffee with [oat milk](https://www.oatly.com/).

 ## Links